Table of contents

 “Get as much experience as possible in the spaces and industries that you’re interested in,” says Lakia Elam, an HR leader with more than 20 years of experience in recruiting, hiring, and career coaching for young professionals.
 “On top of providing you with technical skills, this will also help you develop connections with other students, faculty, presenters, and business affiliates within their community.
 Being active in school activities, programs, and clubs will help teach new skills, develop your network, and help make your resume more well-rounded.”

 So, what can you get involved in besides an internship?
-Extracurricular activities, academic projects, personal projects, volunteering, and part-time work all count.
+Extracurricular activities, academic projects, personal projects, volunteering, part-time work, and job simulations all count.

 Don’t Be Afraid to Try Something New